bytesnake/blog/content/notes.md

 draft = true
 +++

 For my PhD studies my daily occupation shifted towards more connected work &ndash; opposed to the curriculum based master's studies.
 Reading large amount of literature became much more important without forgetting most of it after a month or two.
 Therefore I looked for a good solution for scientific note-taking.

+I work in two formats, the first is for project based literature review, while the second (the one in light here) for more long-term and independent connection storage.
+I will describe the second one, and give several arguments for its usefulness.

 <!-- more -->